marciogualtieri/risk_model_builder/README.md

 #### Cleaning Up

-The following command will cleanup the database:
+The following commands will cleanup the database:

     python manage.py flush

+(Only the data)

     python manage.py sqlflush

-The first flushes the data and the second one the tables.
+(Also the tables)

 #### Loading Data